 - Market fees.
 A charge or fee for trading in a particular market.
 For example, sell trades in the UK attract a stamp duty charge.
 Local exchange fees can also apply.

-If you’re not ready to deal with the additional risks, complications and taxes taht come with trading on international exchanges, compare accounts that let you trade on US exchanges.
+If you’re not ready to deal with the additional risks, complications and taxes that come with trading on international exchanges, compare accounts that let you trade on US exchanges.

 Investing in global ETFs and exchange traded options

-Exchange trade funds (ETFs) and exchange traded options (ETOs) provide alternative ways for Americans to access international stocks.
+Exchange trade funds (ETFs) and exchange traded options (ETOs) provide other ways for Americans to access international stocks.